Chat with us, powered by LiveChat ;

 • Common pathways to obtaining a Green Card include family sponsorship and employment-based immigration.

-• The visa application process involves multiple steps, significant documentation, and potential challenges such as lengthy timelines and financial costs.
+• The Puerto Rico visa application online process involves multiple steps, significant documentation, and potential challenges such as lengthy timelines and financial costs.

 Citizenship